 I mean, seriously.
-Defeating a legendary beast at age 8 and then immediately summoning a dragon immediately after and nothing changes with his classmates.
-Lazy writing to say the least
+Defeating a legendary beast at age 8 and then summoning a dragon immediately after and no one acts or treats him differently???
+Lazy writing to say the least.

 MC trains an entire afternoon to hold back and fails repeatedly, literally blowing goblin heads into oblivion, only to barely succeed (and then fail again against the goblin king).
 But he's all of a sudden able to hold back perfectly the next day, able to knock the adventurers out without any mention of the slightest difficulty.